croessner/nauthilus-ui/README.md

 5. For development:

    a.
-Start the React development server:
+Start the Vite development server:
    ```
-   npm start
+   npm run dev
    ```

    b.
 In a separate terminal, start the Go API server: